 At one point in the day, because the theatre company are finding it hard to get the monologues – especially from the East – they have decided they want to run alongside the performance, the young actor whose parents come from Kharkiv offers to be ‘in role’ as someone from Donetsk or East Ukraine.
 At the coffee break that follows his ‘hot seating’ it seems everyone wants to share their own stories.
 A grandfather who has chosen to stay in Crimea despite his family having moved to Kyiv.
 A father who no longer feels able to visit his parents.
 The tensions involved in being a Russian speaker in a Ukrainian speaking school.

 Later I ask myself if it is inhabiting the minds of Shakespeare’s Greeks, the shared storytelling, or the trust exercises and games we played together that have created a space for all of us to take part in a different kind of conversation?
 I don’t know.

 What I do know is, having worked earlier in the year with young visual artists who are part of the Ukrainian Centre for Contemporary Arts’s programme, there is a need in the current climate to create this space.
 A need for artists/theatre makers to be with their neighbours, to make art with them, collaborate with them, share skills and ways of working.
 Even to just to play together: create the ‘non-protest’ protest, the philosophical football match.
 Most of all, to listen to and share stories.

 I often sense we get tied up with definitions and ways to measure the ‘value’ and ‘impact’ of this kind of work because we have that luxury.
-In Kiev it’s happening because it’s happening.
+In Kyiv it’s happening because it’s happening.
 Artists want to make work that engages with the reality of their own lives and their neighbours.
-To make sense of it: give voice to its complexities.
+To make sense of it.
+To give voice to its complexities.
 Sometimes the role of the ‘outsider’ is just to be there with them.